open-feature/flagd/kube-flagd-proxy/README.md

 # Kube Flagd Proxy

-The kube flagd proxy acts as a pub sub for deployed flagd sidecar for containers to subscribe to change events in FeatureFlagConfiguration CRs.
+The kube flagd proxy acts as a pub sub for deployed flagd sidecar containers to subscribe to change events in FeatureFlagConfiguration CRs.

 On request, the flagd-kube-proxy will spawn a goroutine to watch the CR using the `core` package kubernetes sync.
 Each further request for the same resource will add a new new stream to the broadcast list.
 Once all streams have been closed, and there are no longer any listeners for a given resource, the sync will be closed.